Fatmike-GH/Loader/README.md

-# Fatmike's Loader (in-memory-patcher)
+# Fatmike's Loader (in-memory patcher)

-A Windows executable loader (in-memory patcher) for x86 and x64 targets, designed for controlled in-memory patching of PE images.
+A Windows executable 'loader' (in-memory patcher) for x86 and x64 targets, designed for controlled in-memory patching executables (PE images).

+Note:
+Not to be confused with a manual mapper like this one: https://github.com/Fatmike-GH/PELoader

 Keywords: Loader, in-memory-patcher, in-memory-patching, portable executable, EXE, Windows